 Learning a language is hard, sometimes thankless work.
 Of course, it’s its own reward—but why not give yourself an extra boost?

-In addition to long-term goals, set short-term, actionable and measurable milestones.
+In addition to long-term goals (like becoming a polyglot), set short-term, actionable and measurable milestones.
 Is your long-term goal to reach a B2 level in Italian by the end of the year?
 Than an actionable short-term goal is to learn one hundred words a week.

 Reward yourself for these milestones.
 The rewards could be anything from watching that new show you’ve always wanted to try, to finally buying that new novel you’ve had your eye on, to even purchasing tickets to a target language country.

 Got everything you need?